Where to start with Race Car Setup?

 Getting clarity on why is much less common.

-Consequently you might find that lots of the general advice seems confusing, unintuitive and sometimes even contradictory – I guess why this question was asked in the first place? 🙂
+Consequently, you might find that lots of the general advice may seem confusing, unintuitive and, sometimes, even contradictory – I guess why this question was asked in the first place? 🙂

 My suggestion is two fold: